delanoyoder/TilingWindows/README.md

 If you do not yet have a Common Lisp compiler on your system go to https://common-lisp.net/downloads and follow the instructions for your given compiler flavor of choice.

-Once you have it installed you can download the files TilingWindows.lisp and test.lisp.
+Once the compiler has been installed you can download the files TilingWindows.lisp and test.lisp.

 You can use the procedures and functions for Tiling Windows by typing the following in a Common Lisp compiler.